-Note: The protector DriveLock uses is called TPM only.
+Mote: The protector DriveLock uses is called TPM only.

 - Here, BitLocker accesses a TPM which has to be activated first in BIOS. - If you chose this option, you can close the dialog and continue because you do not need to specify a password on the next tab. - 2.
-Select the second option BitLocker pre-boot authentication (see figure), - if there is no TPM built in on the hard disks you want to encrypt or if you are not sure whether it is active. - In this case, DriveLock uses the original Windows BitLocker PBA. - Open the Password options tab to specify a password or to select one of the other options.

-- 3. In both cases, we recommend checking the Automatically unlock all data partitions check box.
+Select the second option BitLocker pre-boot authentication (see figure), - if there is no TPM built in on the hard disks you want to encrypt or if you are not sure whether it is active. - In this case, DriveLock uses the original Windows BitLocker PBA. - Open the Password options tab to specify a password or to select one of the other options. - Note: The options on this tab are only available if you have selected BitLocker pre-boot authentication as the authentication type.
+The other tabs are inactive because the corresponding options refer exclusively to the DriveLock pre-boot authentication type. - 3.
+In both cases, we recommend checking the Automatically unlock all data partitions check box.
 With this option set, both the system partition and all data partitions are unlocked after authentication on the computers you assign the BitLocker policy to. - Note: Unlike Microsoft, DriveLock unlocks the data partitions automatically for all users of a computer.
 The unlocking process by DriveLock BitLocker Management works independently of the Windows Bitlocker functionality; this means, for example, that the call manage-bde -status still returns "Automatic Unlock: Disabled" for drives that DriveLock unlocks. - 4.
 The Mitigate TPM security ... option can be used to customize the TPM platform validation.
 The option is useful, for example, when BitLocker-encrypted laptops keep requesting the recovery key as soon as the laptop is not connected to the docking station.
-The new option affects any pre-boot authentication type, as DriveLock uses TPM-based protection mechanisms as soon as TPM is available (TPM only, TPM/PIN, TPM/StartupKey).
+The new option affects any pre-boot authentication type, as DriveLock uses TPMbased protection mechanisms as soon as TPM is available (TPM only, TPM/PIN, TPM/StartupKey).
 The option is disabled by default.

-3.2.4.1.1 Option: DriveLock pre-boot authentication
+2.2.4.1.1 Option: DriveLock pre-boot authentication